Greater Baton Rouge

 Our Community

-South Louisiana is home to a diverse group of people and organizations committed to the growth of the Capital region.
+South Louisiana is home to people and organizations committed to the growth of the Capital region.
 We have worked with multiple organizations to ensure we maximize our impact from the Walls Project to the Baton Rouge Youth Coalition to Metromorphsis.

-While the State Department of Education works diligently to create progressive policies and structures to support public education, organizations like Urban Congress on African American Males and Dialogue on Race bring members of our community together to understand and solve some of our most complex issues.
+While the State Department of Education works diligently to create policies and structures to support public education, community organizations bring members of our community together to understand and solve some of our most complex issues.

 Support Our Work